 The DIGITS program provides volunteers with all the classroom materials they need for a successful visit.

-During the classroom visit, the volunteer engages students in four kinds of activities:
+During the classroom visit, the volunteer engages students in three activities:

 Follow-up to DIGITS Classroom Experience – Teacher Resource Package (TRP)

-Based on feedback that teachers would like access to more STEM resources, and with the strategic goal of increasing the program’s impact on sixth grade students, DIGITS has developed a Teacher Resource Package to provide teachers (who have hosted a DIGITS volunteer) with additional STEM education activities and resources that can be used as a follow-up to the DIGITS classroom presentation.
+Based on feedback that teachers would like access to more STEM resources, and with the strategic goal of increasing the program’s impact on sixth grade students, DIGITS has developed a Teacher Resource Package to provide teachers with additional STEM education activities and resources that can be used as a follow-up to the DIGITS classroom presentation.
 Teachers are encouraged to take advantage of these assembled resources and to consider doing a STEM activity (either from the TRP or other sources) at least once a month.
-(The password-protected TRP will be available in the fall of 2012, and accessible from the DIGITS website.)
+The password-protected TRP is accessible from the DIGITS website to teachers who have hosted a DIGITS volunteer.

 The Teacher Resource Package contains five types of activities and services: